friedrichromstedt/upy/README.rst

-Physical measurements are precise only up to a certain *uncertainty*.
+Measurements are precise only up to a certain *uncertainty*.
 Such measurement results are thus called *uncertain quantities*.
 When performing calculations with uncertain quantities, the uncertainties of the results depend on the uncertainties of the operands involved.
-The quantification of uncertainties resulting from a mathematical operation involving uncertain operands is called *uncertainty propagation*.
 The quantification of uncertainties resulting from a mathematical operation involving uncertain operands is called *uncertainty propagation*.
 From a programmer's point of view, uncertainties might be associated with the respective nominal values, such that the propagation of uncertainties happens automatically, and existing algorithms can be re-used with the *uncertain quantities* as arguments.
 Here I am proposing a Python package to define uncertain operands, to carry out calculations using such operands *with uncertainty propagation*, and to provide string representations of